 - The couple no longer love each other

-- One partner has been institutionalised for mental illness for at least two years without sign of recovery
+- One partner has been institutionalized for mental illness for at least two years without sign of recovery

 What you’ll need to get a divorce in South Africa

-Before being granted a divorce, you’ll need to show that you’ve found a solution to the following issues:
+Before being granted a divorce, you must prove that you’ve found a solution to the following issues:

-- Who gets custody of the children / how access arrangements work – Access arrangements need to be agreed before the divorce can go ahead.
+- Who gets custody of the children.
+Access arrangements must be agreed before the divorce can proceed.
 The court can restrict access to either party if it believes seeing a parent isn’t in the best interests of the child.

-- How property and other assets will be divided – Generally, assets and debts are shared when you get divorced, unless a premarital contract was agreed.
-This isn’t always the case, however, as rules have changed over time and the legal situation when you got married will govern how your assets are divided.
+- How property and other assets will be divided.
+Generally, assets and debts are shared when you get divorced, unless a premarital contract was agreed.
+This isn’t always the case, however; rules change over time and the legal situation when you got married governs the division of assets.

-Once you’ve provided your divorce summons, your spouse will have 10 days (or 20 if they live in a different province) to respond.
+Once you provide your divorce summons, your spouse has 10 days (or 20 if they’re in a different province) to respond.
 When applying for a divorce, you’ll need:

-- Details of your marriage, including the date you got married and the location
+- Details of your marriage, including the date and location of the marriage

 - Your names and address details